 - Review building codes: Check with your local government to see if there are rules about creating rooftop gardens in your area.
 Also, ask about possible restrictions that can affect the kind of business you want to put up.

-- Monitor how much the roof is exposed to the elements: Sun and wind exposure are critical if you want to properly grow your tea garden.
+- Monitor how much the roof is exposed to the elements: Sun and wind exposure is critical if you want to properly grow your tea garden.
 Make sure that your plants will get enough sunlight and shade and are protected against strong gusts of wind; it’s a good idea to include solutions for these issues in your business plan.

 - Determine your rooftop’s loading capacity: Rooftops do have a maximum limit to the weight they can hold, and it is important to know and take this data into account when designing your garden.
 Consult with a structural engineer who can determine this information exactly and keep the building and your business safe.

 As with any business, there are certain risks involved when starting your own farm.
 Rural farms, in particular, can be seriously affected by calamities and natural disasters that threaten both crops and livestock.
-It is, therefore, important to be prepared by knowing your options such as how to apply for disaster loans.
+It is, therefore, important to be prepared by knowing your options, such as how to apply for disaster loans.

 B2B Profitable Small Farm Ideas